samblenny/ocfpga/experiments/09_try_verilog_examples/README.md

    developer practices.
 But there's carefully considered reasoning behind it.
    Sticking to standard packages of stable distros, and sticking to POSIX syntax as much as possible, helps to avoid bitrot.
-Testing the workflow, at least in part, on a both a BSD-based shell and a GNU/Linux shell, helps ensure I stick to POSIX stuff.
+Testing the workflow, at least in part, on both a BSD-based shell and a GNU/Linux shell, helps ensure I stick to POSIX stuff.
 All that means I should hopefully have less maintenance and better code reusability in the future.
 Also, separating tasks between operating systems helps reduce the odds of getting my